by

 century ago.
 In spare moments they doodled, practicing their mason

-more complex and antique (albeit bizarre
+more complex and antique (albeit bizarre)explanation

 because it adds a mystical allure to the site, though I can better